by Cat, 2014 (Photo, right, by Cat)

 Assembly or Serving Suggestions

-- Serve cabbage, carrots. parsnips (optional) and potatoes on the side.
+- Slice corned beef and serve cabbage, carrots, parsnips (optional) and potatoes on the side.

 - Instead of boiled cabbage and potatoes, try Culcannon (mashed potatoes and cabbage or kale) for a side dish.